Magisk and Magisk Manager are compatible with both the OnePlus 3 and OnePlus 3T, and you can follow these steps to install it on your device now.

 - Wait for Magisk to be installed

 - And tap the Reboot System button at the bottom

 - Wait until the OnePlus 3 boots into Android

 - Open up the App Drawer

 - Launch the Magisk Manager application

-- Grant root access to the Magisk Manager application
+- And then update the Magisk Manager application

 As you can see from the step outlined above, and in the embedded video, the Magisk Manager application makes this installation process incredibly simple.
 There are some instances when this will not work though.
 However, if you make sure you have all the requirements done (which is mainly just the systemless version of SuperSU), then you’re good to go.
 You could have some issues with custom kernels though so be aware of that because Magisk makes modifications to the boot image similarly to how SuperSU does it.